ExploreGinger and NutmegStay Fit

 The Alpilles

 Crisscrossing the agricultural land surrounding the peaks are other walking trails marked by yellow paint flashes.
-These routes are shorter, but no less scenic than the high-level trails.
+These routes are shorter but no less scenic than the high-level trails.
 From the centre of most of the Alpilles villages, you are spoiled for hiking choices.
-Head towards the hills, and it’s almost impossible to miss the trail marker signs.
+Head towards the hills, and missing the trail marker signs is almost impossible.
 Read about our picks for top hikes here.

 Yes—a canal walk.

-St-Rémy is surrounded by agriculture—vineyards, olive groves, and fields growing fruits and vegetables of all kinds.
-A vast network of canals, built around the main Canal des Alpines, supports it all.
-The walk from St Remy to Eygalieres is a fabulous mostly shaded path and a terrific way to spend a few hours.
+St-Rémy is surrounded by agriculture—vineyards, olive groves, and fields growing fruits and vegetables.
+A vast network of canals built around the main Canal des Alpines supports it all.
+The walk from St Remy to Eygalieres is a fabulous, primarily shaded path and a terrific way to spend a few hours.
 Read more here.

 The Luberon

 Abbaye de Senanque to Gordes: Julie took her dog on a walk from the infamous Abbaye de Senanque to equally renowned Gordes.
 The Abbey can be a mass of people at the height of the lavender season, with everyone attempting to get that perfect shot of the lavender rows framing the Cistercian monastery.
-However, in the off-season, this part of the Luberon is magical for hiking.
+However, this part of the Luberon is magical for hiking in the off-season.
 Here are the details.

 Please share this with friends and family.